pokemon-speedrunning/speedrun-routes/docs/gen-1/red-blue/main-glitchless/classic-intermediate-route/README.md

-# Pokemon Red Any% Glitchless (Classic) Advanced Route
+# Pokemon Red Any% Glitchless (Classic) Intermediate Guide

 - [Resources - Pokémon Red/Blue](https://www.speedrun.com/pkmnredblue/resources)
 	- TOOLS: Download "Red Classic Helper"
 	- SAVES: Download "Any% Glitchless (Classic)"
+ - For more explanation on DSUM, read [this pastebin on how to do time-based dsum](https://pastebin.com/tV6xfzsP), see the [video tutorial by Shenanagans](https://www.youtube.com/watch?v=SqC8cfI5XSs), and the [video tutorial by Gunnermaniac](https://www.youtube.com/watch?v=NxhT2H0GTwA).

 <details><summary>Carbos Strategies for this route <i>(click to unfold)</i></summary>